Clinical Vs. Research Doctorates

 Interested in a Research Doctorate?
 Then the PhD in Nursing degree is the right choice for you.

-DNP graduates apply their education and expertise in leadership roles on the front lines of nursing, in clinical practice, administration, teaching and research, and health policy design and development.
+DNP graduates apply their education and expertise in leadership roles on the front lines of nursing, in clinical practice, administration, teaching, systematic improvement, and health policy design and development.
 Learn more about the DNP Program.